 Essentially, we create an edge map, as described by the Laplacian kernel.
-The Laplacian kernel was chosen because it was already estimated during the fusion stage of the framework.
-The next step is to find the local activity in 5×5 neighbourhoods around each pixel in the edge map.
+The next step is to find the local activity in $5 \times 5$ neighbourhoods around each pixel in the edge map.
 A metric of local activity is given by the local standard deviation.
 A pixel of high local activity should be part of an "interesting" detail in the image (edge, strong texture etc), whereas a point of low local activity might be a constant background or weak texture pixel.
 We can devise a heuristic thresholding scheme in order to identify these areas of weak local activity, i.e. possible degraded areas in all input images for fusion.
-The next step is to reduce the dynamic range of these measurements, using a logarithmic nonlinear mapping, such as $\ln(\cdot)$.
+The next step is to reduce the dynamic range of these measurements, using a logarithmic nonlinear mapping, such as $\ln(\cdot)$ .
 To smooth out isolated pixels and connect similar areas, we perform median filtering of the log-variance map.
-Consequently, the common degraded area map is created by thresholding the values of the log-variance map with a heuristic threshold set to $q \min_r(V{sL}(\mathbf{r},t)) < V{sL}(\mathbf{r},t) < p \operatorname{mean}r(V{sL}(\mathbf{r},t))$, where p,qare constants.
-The aim is to avoid high quality edge/texture and constant background information.
+After that, the common degraded area map is created by thresholding the values of the log-variance map with a heuristic threshold set to $q \min_r(V{sL}(\mathbf{r}, t)) < V{sL}(\mathbf{r}, t) < p \operatorname{mean}r(V{sL}(\mathbf{r}, t)),$ where p, q are constants that were found to work well in experiments for $q \in [0.98, 1]$ and $p \in [1, 1.1]$ .
+The aim is to discard high quality edge/texture and constant background information.
 The level of detail along with the level of constant background differ for different images.
 In order to identify the common degraded area with accuracy, the parameters p, q need to be defined manually for each image.
 The parameter q defines the level of background information that needs to be removed.
 In a highly active image, q is usually set to 1, however, other values have to be considered for images with large constant background areas.
 The parameter p is the upper bound threshold to discriminate between strong edges and weak edges, possibly belonging to a common degraded area.
 Setting p around the mean edge activity, we can find a proper threshold for the proposed system.
-Values that were found to work well in experiments were $q \in [0.98, 1]$ and $p \in [1, 1.1]$.
 Some examples of common degraded area identification using the above technique are shown in Figures 5, 6.